tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 When the elevator slid open with a loud groan, the first thing I saw was intense clinical white light.

-The room reminded me of a surgical theatre that had long since been abandoned, flickering lights swinging overhead.
+The room reminded me of a surgical theater that had long since been abandoned, flickering lights swinging overhead.
 I saw the first splatter of blood on the floor right in front of my feet.

 I've grown desensitised to blood over the years, but this was more than a splatter,  a dark crimson streak trailing all the way to the center of the room.

 There were four plastic chairs positioned in a circle.

 When I glimpsed velcro restraints hanging off of the arm rests, I felt my body start to twist and contort in a desperate attempt to escape.